xiaohajiayouo/Weakly-supervisied-lesion-analysis-for-COVID-19/README.md

 # Reference
 The reference folder contains the models that is useful for me.
 I really want to appreciate the authors' work, but it has been long time since I downloaded them.
 Hence I cannot find out their source and I am sorry that I can not cite them here all.
 If you think these resources are helpul and have seen where they are come from, please cite their souce, thank you.

-**More detalis realted to the framework can be seen in a PPT file named seventh.pptx, which I reported it in my seventh week meeting.**
+**More detalis realted to the framework can be seen in a PPT file named seventh.pptx, which I reported it in my seventh weekly group meeting.**